From birth to age 5, a child’s brain develops more rapidly than at any other time in their life.

 Supported by Attachment theory, Psychosocial development theory, and Behavioral learning theory.

-A child’s relationships with the adults in their life are the most important influences on their brain development.
+A child’s relationships with the people in their life are the most important influences on their brain development.
 Loving relationships with responsive, dependable adults are essential to a child’s healthy development.

-These relationships begin at home, with parents and family, but also include childcare providers, teachers, and other members of the community.
+These relationships begin at home, with family members, but also include childcare providers, teachers, and other members of the community.

 Supported by Behavioral Learning theory, Social Learning theory, and Attachment theory.